Title

 The Girl Scouts of the Philippines Charter of 2009 establishes the Girl Scouts of the Philippines as a body corporate, outlining its principles, purposes, structure, and powers, while also providing tax incentives and penalties for misrepresentation and unauthorized use of GSP symbols.

-The GSP is an independent and voluntary, nonstock, nonprofit, nonsectarian, nonpolitical juridical entity.
+It is an independent and voluntary, nonstock, nonprofit, nonsectarian, nonpolitical entity, cooperating with persons/entities whose ideals and procedures align with the Act.

 Analyze Cases Smarter, Faster